 - WRIT 101 Writing Colloquium: Academic Writing; WRIT 102 Research Writing; or by passing HRNS 190 and 191.
 If WRIT 101 is satisfied by AP Credit, credit in WRIT 104 is required. - ii.
 Speech Communication Proficiency: by passing HNRS 191 or proficiency by examination. - iii.
 Quantitative Skills: MATH 105, 108 or 110 Proficiency: by earning CLEP credit in College Algebra; by demonstrating proficiency in MATH 105, 108 or 110 on the Math Proficiency Test; by passing MATH 111, 115, 170, or any 200- or 300-level math course. - b.
-Interdisciplinary Seminars: 6 semester credit hours: The interdisciplinary seminars sequence consists of two courses, both of which are required of all undergraduates.
+Interdisciplinary Seminars: 6 semester credit hours:

+The interdisciplinary seminars sequence consists of two courses, both of which are required of all undergraduates.
+Students seeking a second bachelor's degree are only required to take one IDS 200-level seminar.
 Students must complete one from each of the following:

-IDS 201 WI Catholic and Benedictine Intellectual Traditions; or
+IDS 201 WI Catholic and Benedictine Intellectual Traditions: or